from small one page howto to huge articles all in one place

 Pass a pointer to your callback function, which should match the prototype shown above.

-When the curl_multi_socket_action(3) function runs, it informs the application about updates in the socket (file descriptor) status by doing none, one, or multiple calls to the socket_callback.
-The callback gets status updates with changes since the previous time the callback was called.
-If the given callback pointer is NULL, no callback will be called.
-Set the callback's userp argument with CURLMOPT_SOCKETDATA(3).
-See curl_multi_socket_action(3) for more details on how the callback is used and should work.
+When the curl_multi_socket_action(3) function is called, it uses this callback to inform the application about updates in the socket (file descriptor) status by doing none, one, or multiple calls to the socket_callback.
+The callback function gets status updates with changes since the previous time the callback was called.
+If the given callback pointer is set to NULL, no callback is called.

 The what parameter informs the callback on the status of the given socket.
 It can hold one of these values: